 Preheat the oven to 425 F.

 Make the heshwi: In a medium skillet over medium-high heat, melt 2 tablespoons of butter with 2 tablespoons of olive oil.
 Add the diced onions and cook until translucent.
 Add the ground lamb and sauté until it is completely browned and cooked through.
 Once the meat is cooked, season it with salt, pepper, and allspice.
-Remove from the heat, add the chopped mint and set aside to cool.
+Remove from heat, add the chopped mint, and set aside to cool.